DOWNLOAD THE SONGSHEET

 "Paranoid" is widely regarded as one of the greatest heavy metal songs of all time.
 It reached number 4 on the UK singles chart and number 61 on the US Billboard Hot 100, becoming Black Sabbath's first song to place on the US Billboard Hot 100.
 Cash Box described the song as being "as dense, musically as Led Zeppelin's 'Whole Lotta Love,'" stating that "crashing, non-stop beat with gobs of bass and drums laced liberally with stinging, echoey vocals and hot guitar licks move the song along at a blistering pace."

 Black Sabbath were an English rock band formed in Birmingham in 1968 by guitarist Tony Iommi, drummer Bill Ward, bassist Geezer Butler, and vocalist Ozzy Osbourne.
-After adopting the Black Sabbath name in 1969 (the band were previously named Earth, and before that the Polka Tulk Blues Band), they distinguished themselves through occult themes with horror-inspired lyrics and down-tuned guitars.
+After adopting the Black Sabbath name in 1969, they distinguished themselves through occult themes with horror-inspired lyrics and down-tuned guitars.
 Their first three albums, Black Sabbath, Paranoid (both 1970), and Master of Reality (1971), were commercially successful, and are now cited as pioneering albums in the development of heavy metal music.
 Black Sabbath have sold over 70 million records as of 2013, making them one of the most commercially successful heavy metal bands.
 The band have been referred to as being part of the "unholy trinity of British hard rock and heavy metal in the early to mid-seventies", along with Deep Purple and Led Zeppelin.
 They were inducted into the UK Music Hall of Fame in 2005 and Rock and Roll Hall of Fame in 2006.
 They have won two Grammy Awards for Best Metal Performance, and received a Grammy Lifetime Achievement Award.

 On 5 July 2025, Osbourne performed his final show at the Back to the Beginning concert event amid ongoing health issues, having announced earlier in the year that this would be his last live performance, though he intended to continue recording music.
 Osbourne died seventeen days later, on 22 July 2025.